MihaiMunteanu1/Cisco-Networking-Project/README.md

 I have created a Cisco network project, designing and configuring a network topology with multiple subnets.
 The network has a main IP address of 147.227.155.0/24, and the subnets are allocated to cover different infrastructure segments.

 The topology includes routers, switches, servers (DHCP, DNS, WEB), and network devices such as computers, laptops, and a wireless access point.
-You have segmented the network based on the needs of each subnet, optimizing IP address allocation, routing, and connectivity.
+I have segmented the network based on the needs of each subnet, optimizing IP address allocation, routing, and connectivity.

-To complete this project, you had to fulfill several technical requirements, including:
+To complete this project, I had to fulfill several technical requirements, including:

 Designing the network and correctly connecting cables Subnetting the given IP range and ensuring efficient address allocation